skovaka/UNCALLED/README.md

 8a6ec472-a289-4c50-9a75-589d7c21ef99 451  98 369 + Escherichia_coli 4765434 3421845 3422097 56 253 255 ch:i:490 st:i:29456 mt:f:79.419411 wt:f:8.551202 kp:f:0.097424
 ```

-We recommend that you try mapping fast5s via `uncalled map` before real-time enrichment, as runtime issues involving hdf5 libraries could come up if UNCALLED is not installed properly.
+We recommend that you try mapping fast5s via `uncalled map` before real-time enrichment, as runtime issues could occur if UNCALLED is not installed properly.

 The command can generally be run at any time before or during a sequencing run, although an error may occur if UNCALLED is run before any sequencing run has been started in the current MinKNOW session.
-If this is occurs, you can start UNCALLED during the first max scan.
+If this is happens you should start UNCALLED after the run begins, ideally during the first mux scan.
 If you want to change the chunk size you must run the commend *before* starting the run (see below).

 Arguments: